 MBChB BSc(Hons) MRCPCH nMRCGP DRCOG DFSRH

-'I am very excited to have joined the clinical team at PHGH since March 2016.
+'I joined the clinical team at PHGH in March 2016.
 It has always been my hope to make a long term contribution to a Practice within the community where I live.
 Special areas of interest to me are women's health and paediatric medicine.

 I studied at the University of Leeds Medical School, qualifying in 2003 together with an integrated degree in Genetics in Relation to Medicine.
 Having gained my postgraduate exams in paediatrics, I embarked on a career in General Practice where I thoroughly enjoy the variety of patients I see.